VirtualBrainLab/ephys-link/README.md

 # Getting Started

-### Prerequisites
+## Prerequisites

 1. A **x86 Windows PC is recommended** to run this server.
     1. Running the server on Windows to control Sensapex devices has been verified to work with the server.
 Communication with Sensapex devices is unverified for Linux and macOS.
-However, development of the server is possible on a Linux operating system (Mac users should use Docker).
+However, developing the server is possible on a Linux operating system (Mac users should use Docker).
 2. To use the emergency stop feature, ensure an Arduino with the [StopSignal](https://github.com/VirtualBrainLab/StopSignal) sketch is connected to the computer.
 Follow the instructions on that repo for how to set up the Arduino.

-### Installation
+## Installation

 1. Ensure Python 3.8+ and pip are installed
 2. `pip install ephys-link`